nmkedziora/ilib-mono-by-natk/docs-website/docs/ilib-common/src/namespaces/JSUtils.md

 object.
 If the property exists in both objects, the value in object2 will overwrite the value in object1.
 If a property exists in object1, but not in object2, its value will not be touched.
-If a property exists in object2, but not in object1, it will be added to the merged result.<p>
+If a property exists in object2, but not in object1, it will be added to the merged result.

 Name1 and name2 are for creating debug output only.
-They are not necessary.<p>
+They are not necessary.

 #### Parameters